dvmht/anvesana/README.md

    ```

 ### Docker Setup
 You can also run Anvesana locally using Docker.
 This does not require cloning the repo or setup of the local database.
+The app runs on port 7860.
 1. Pull the Docker image:
    ```bash
    docker pull docker.io/dvmht/anvesana:latest